 Evolving processes based on retroactive feedback, versus going with your gut, is how you invest in your current and future projects and clients.

 Isn’t it true that when developing any project or process, decision makers should act on tangible feedback—actual data versus assumptions?
-Data is what retrospectives provide through tangible feedback.
+Data is what retrospectives provide tangible feedback.

 Project contracts, even agile Drupal projects, are often centered on development hours and resources.
 Despite the best planning, the unexpected can happen.
 Despite pitfalls, we need to manage our client’s expectations.

 These outcomes are especially true—and very challenging—when feedback or bugs go beyond what’s contracted such as time or resources.
-So with this in mind we can take prior project learnings, and we can apply them when setting client expectations in the future.
+So with this in mind, we can take prior project learnings, and we can apply them when setting client expectations in the future.

 But what about forwarding the way we do things?
 How can we get better at spotting opportunities for growth?

-By discerning certain signs from retrospectives, we’ve been able to hone in on new opportunities.
+By discerning sure signs from retrospectives, we’ve been able to hone in on new opportunities.
 Historical learning in this way isn’t opportunistic or exploitative; it helps us readily prepare for what could come next.

 - Lots of Stakeholders: We started with Tom, then we worked with Bill during the development, and now we’re working with Sara post launch.
 If we’re going to get our best work done, we’ll need to align better.